B0neShAd0w/Hacktoria/The Killer Clown.md

 ![First clue](https://user-images.githubusercontent.com/117080369/199009275-1cd6bde7-0e2b-4539-ba3f-2e47ae7da20b.png)

 Lets explore Cedar Rose Park to see if we can locate the spot.
-Once we are confident we have the correct location lets move over to Google Maps and search foe Cedar Rose Park, Berkeley.
+Once we are confident we have the correct location lets move over to Google Maps and search for Cedar Rose Park, Berkeley.

 Zoom in and we are able to get the name of the `dirty-mud-path.`